dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/search-results.jpg

 Note that the search results include everything:
-Your actual content, e.g. persons you entered, is displayed as well as topic types, topic maps association types etc.
+Your actual content, e.g. persons you entered, is displayed as well as topic types, topicmaps association types etc.

 .. _user-associative-navigation: